yujunz/gitlab.com-runbooks/howto/storage-servers.md

 Currently, we run 24 storage servers for git repository data, with 4 of them being used for new projects.
 Once the 4 servers for new projects reach 60% capacity, we build 4 new ones and set them to be the default.

+here's a [recording](https://drive.google.com/file/d/1d2OnABnaMKVlBCQWj_GLpaNN4N4Z1v7R/view) from one time when we had to add new nodes

 ## Building

 In order to build a new storage server, you will add the necessary definitions to the [GitLab terraform repository](https://gitlab.com/gitlab-com/gitlab-com-infrastructure).
 With the move to GCP, this is quite simple.
 All you must do is bump the number of `multizone-stor` servers in the variables.tf.
 DO NOT increase the number of `stor` servers.
 We should only build multi-zone servers from now on.